hicsail/restore/Guide-to-Strapi.md

 Each Team Member can belong to one or more Team Categories.

+Blog post categories are not currently configurable by RESTORE; contact SAIL to change them.

 ### Notes on the Media Library

 - When organizing assets in the Media Library, when moving assets into different folders, you will be presented with a dropdown menu of Locations; the dropdown may appear to only contain 'Media Library'; **click the caret** on the right end of this menu item to expand the location list.